torvalds/linux/Documentation/block/ublk.rst

   the page cache, which allocates its own pages.
 These kernel-allocated pages will never match the registered shared buffer.
 Only ``O_DIRECT`` puts the client's buffer pages directly into the block I/O.
+- **Contiguous data only**: each I/O request's data must be contiguous within a single registered buffer.
+Scatter/gather I/O that spans multiple non-adjacent registered buffers cannot use the zero-copy path.

 Control Commands
 ~~~~~~~~~~~~~~~~